How to make the fluffiest cheese scones for teatime!

 salt & pepper

-3. Preheat the oven to 180°C/360°F (gas 4).
-Place the pumpkin with half of the oil and sage in a roasting tin and roast in the oven for 20 minutes.
+3. Preheat the oven to 200°C/180°C fan/400°F (gas 6).
+Place the pumpkin with half of the oil and sage in a roasting tin and roast uncovered in the oven for 20 minutes.

-4. Meanwhile, over medium heat, cook the leeks in the rest of the oil until translucent.
-Add the mushrooms and continue to cook.
-There’s no need to add any more oil.
-Wait until the mushrooms give off their liquid and then set aside to cool slightly.
+4. Meanwhile, over medium heat, dry fry the mushrooms.
+There’s no need to add any oil.
+Wait until the mushrooms give off their liquid and then transfer to a bowl.
+Set aside to cool slightly.
+In the same pan, add a little olive oil and fry the leeks until they’re translucent but not brown.

-5. In a bowl, whisk together the eggs, crème fraîche, nutmeg then season with salt and pepper.
+5. In a bowl, whisk together the eggs, crème fraîche, nutmeg, parmesan, and season to taste.

 So cheers to this year’s vintage!
 Serve with this year’s jam-packed Beaujolais Nouveau (apparently it’s full of forest fruits on the nose!) or enjoy it at any time of year with a medium-bodied Cru: a Saint-Amour, a Fleurie, or a Côte de Brouilly and let’s raise a toast to the French.